weilbith/dotfiles/README.md

 file relation and permission.
 Moreover he will need access `sudo` to get root permissions for installing system packages and similar.

+Finally you will eventually need a file called `.vault.pwd` in the projects root directory.
+It is necessary to decrypt secrets stored for the Ansible setup (e.g. configuration files with an OAuth token).

 ## Installation

 This step is necessary for [provision](#provision) and [testing](#testing).
 It